 “This is a great day for the pig research community,” said professor Alan Archibald, of the Roslin Institute and R(D)SVS at the University of Edinburgh.
 “When we launched the international pig gene mapping project almost 20 years ago, few if any of us thought a pig genome sequence was attainable or affordable.”

-The pig genome sequence is an essential first tool that will allow scientists to delve into the health, science and natural history of the pig, Schook said.
+The pig genome sequence is an essential first tool that will allow scientists to delve into the health, science and natural history of the pig.

 “We are delighted to have contributed to this important collaboration.
 This sequence provides a tool of real value in helping the research community to better understand human diseases, in particular by facilitating cardiovascular, pulmonary, gastrointestinal and immunological studies.
 Thanks to the immediate release of sequence data as it has been produced, the scientific impact of this research is already being felt.”